yclas/guides/docs/Themes-configuration-of-premuim-themes.md

-# Configuration of premium themes
+# Configuration of PRO themes

 -  Available options

-When you buy one of our  **[Premium Themes](https://selfhosted.yclas.com/),**  you can enjoy plenty of additional options that help you to adjust the page to your needs.
+When you buy  **[Yclas Self Hosted PRO](https://yclas.com/self-hosted.html),**  you can enjoy plenty of additional options that help you to adjust the page to your needs.
 You can manage them by going to  **Panel**  and choose  **Theme options**  (note, that this tab is only visible, if you’re currently using a premium theme).

 *Note: Depending on the active theme some of the options are available.
 The "Default theme" has fewer options than the listed below*